iGEM-Engineering/iGEM-DBTL-bootcamp/2_build/2_build.md

 Instead, you can transform a selection of [Interlab devices]() directly from the Distribution Kit, and use those in the Test Module.
 _No assembly required!_

 ### What you will need to know before you start
 - **IMPORTANT:**
 Before you start any work in the lab, make sure you have completed ALL of your institution's safety requirements.
 - Core concepts & terminology from the [Introduction](/0_intro/0_intro.md) and [Design Module](/1_design/1_design.md).
 - Basic laboratory techniques and familiarity with all the equipment that will be used in the workflow/protocols below.
-- Keeping a good lab notebook!
+- Keeping a good notebook!
 Make sure to follow best practices and any guidelines from your lab group, but [here](/2_build/tips-notebook.md) are some general tips.

 ## Resources Needed
+The following are the resources needed for the Build Module.

-- Chemically competent _E. coli_ cells, preferable DH5alpha or strains with recA1 and endA1 mutations
+- Chemically competent _E. coli_ cells, preferably DH5alpha or strains with recA1 and endA1 mutations
 - Miniprep DNA extraction kit to isolate plasmid DNA from transformed cells
 - Media:
     - LB